What Is the Impact of Sleep Apnea on Urologic Health?

 Conclusion:

 Obstructive sleep apnea is a breathing disorder that occurs during sleeping.
-Several factors like obesity, jaw defect, and medical conditions are responsible for such complications.
+Several factors like obesity, jaw defects, and medical conditions are responsible for such complications.
 Patients suffering from sleep apnea also may complain of symptoms like nocturia and chronic kidney diseases.
 Also, complications like erectile dysfunction are caused by sleep apnea.
 Non-invasive treatment options can be used for treating such complications.

 Tags:

-Do you have a question on Sleep Apnea or Impact On Urological Health?
+Do you have a question on

-Ask a Doctor Online
+Ask a doctor online

-* guaranteed answer within 4 hours.
+*guaranteed answer within 4 hours

 Disclaimer: No content published on this website is intended to be a substitute for professional medical diagnosis, advice or treatment by a trained physician.
 Seek advice from your physician or other qualified healthcare providers with questions you may have regarding your symptoms and medical condition for a complete medical diagnosis.
 Do not delay or disregard seeking professional medical advice because of something you have read on this website.
 Read our Editorial Process to know how we create content for health articles and queries.